+The Trustee is conversant with and has a working knowledge of, the current SIP which was last revised in September 2020 (and is currently in the process of being reviewed).
 The Trustee undertakes regular training on investment matters and is a regular commentator in the wider DC market.
 Training is undertaken on market outlook and responsible investing.
 The Trustee has sufficient knowledge of investment matters to be able to challenge its advisors.

 ZEDRA operates a governance framework which includes policies on how the Trustee will deal with conflicts, manage risks, ensure key tasks are completed on time and deal with member complaints and queries.
 The Trustee reviews these documents on an annual basis to ensure they are still suitable and makes any changes as required.
-The Trustee also undertook a maintains review of the DC section against the Code of Practice 13 requirements checklist detailing how the Scheme complies with the requirements this is reviewed at least triennially.
+The Trustee also maintains Code of Practice 13 requirements checklist detailing how the Scheme complies with the requirements this is reviewed at least triennially.

-The Trustee with its knowledge and understanding of pension schemes, the issues faced and their governance framework when working alongside its advisors is able to properly exercise its functions to act properly and effectively in members' best interest with a view to delivering good member outcomes for the contributions made.
+The Trustee with its knowledge and understanding of pension schemes, the issues faced and their governance framework, when working alongside its advisors is able to properly exercise its functions to act properly and effectively in members' best interests and deliver good member outcomes for the contributions made.
+At each meeting the Trustee reviews the business plan and whether they have effectively delivered the requirements under the business plan.

-This statement has been prepared in accordance with regulation 23 of The Occupational Pension Schemes (Scheme Administration) Regulations 1996 (inserted via The Occupational Pension Schemes (Charges and Governance) Regulations 2015), as amended by The Occupational Pension Schemes (Administration and Disclosure) (Amendment) Regulations 2018).
+This statement has been prepared in accordance with regulation 23 of The Occupational Pension Schemes (Scheme Administration) Regulations 1996 (inserted via The Occupational Pension Schemes (Charges and Governance) Regulations 2015, as amended by The Occupational Pension Schemes (Administration and Disclosure) (Amendment) Regulations 2018).